Table of Contents

 Step 4: Install Required SDKs

-For mobile app development, React Native requires additional SDKs for Android and iOS.
-Install them according to your development environment.
+For advanced mobile app development, React Native requires additional SDKs for Android and iOS.
+Install these according to your development environment.

 Step 5: Set Up Development Environment

-You will need to set up Android Studio or Xcode to build apps on Android or iOS.
+You will need to set up Android Studio or Xcode to build apps for Android or iOS devices.

 Step 6: Run the App on Emulator/Device